SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Key-Path Expression
 ~~~~~~~~~~~~~~~~~~~

-A :newTerm:`key-path expression` lets you
+A :newTerm:`key-path expression` is used to
 refer to a property or subscript of a type.
 You use key-path expressions
 in dynamic programming tasks,